Nicolas Viton de Saint-Allais

-Nicolas Viton de Saint-Allais (1773 – 1842) was a French genealogist and littérateur.
+Nicolas Viton de Saint-Allais (6 April 1773 – 1842) was a French genealogist and littérateur.

 Biography

 Early life

 Nicolas Viton de Saint-Allais was born on 6 April 1773 in Langres, France.

 Career

-During the French Revolution, he served as an Assistant to Guillaume Marie Anne Brune, 1st Count Brune (1763–1815).
+During the French Revolution, he served as an Assistant to Guillaume Brune.
 In 1808, he became a genealogist.
 His genealogical practice was called, "Bureau général de la Noblesse de France" (General Bureau of French Nobility).
-By 1820, his sold his practice to Jean-Baptiste-Pierre Jullien de Courcelles (1759-1834).
+By 1820, his sold his practice to Jean-Baptiste-Pierre Courcelles.

 Death and legacy

 He died in 1842 in Paris.
 His son went on to serve in the French Foreign Legion.